-- a) To share in the distribution of corporate earnings and in the assets resulting from liquidation. - b) Pre-emptive subscription in issues of new shares charged to contributions in cash or debentures convertible to shares.

-c) To attend and vote in the General Meetings under the terms established in these Articles of Association, and to challenge the Company's decisions.

-The right to vote may not be exercised by the shareholder who is in arrears in paying in outstanding calls for capital nor with respect to any existing non-voting shares.

-d) Information, under the terms established by law.
+- b) Pre-emptive subscription in issues of new shares charged to contributions in cash or debentures convertible to shares. - c) To attend and vote in the General Meetings under the terms established in these Articles of Association, and to challenge the Company's decisions. - The right to vote may not be exercised by the shareholder who is in arrears in paying in outstanding calls for capital nor with respect to any existing non-voting shares. - d) Information, under the terms established by law.